ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/it-chapter-two-experience-giveaway.markdown

   \ decaying ruins of the Neibolt House itself.
 Then you’ll get to see IT Chapter\
   \ Two before almost anyone.
 And you might even get to meet some of the film’s cast\
   \ too.</p>\n<p>Enter below for a chance to win.</p>\n"
-hero-header: "Win an overnight stay in London, tickets for entry to the Vaults experience\
+hero-header: "Win an overnight stay in London with AAA tickets for the Vaults experience\
-  \ and an exclusive screening of IT Chapter Two!"
+  \ and a screening of IT Chapter Two!"
 terms-confirmation: "IT-2-terms-and-conditions.pdf"
 banner-img: "https://assets.expresslyapp.com/asset-3c858774-5b7e-443a-a640-e8a718087da2.jpg"
 logo-left-href: "aaa.nme.com"